mwelting/mwelting.github.io/team/_posts/2018-03-14-marc-begley.md

 calendar:
 image: /images/team/MAB_photo.jpg
 cv:
+alumni: true
 ---

-I am using fluorescence microscopy to study k-fiber structure and dynamics.
-Outside the lab, I enjoy playing/watching sports and spending time outdoors.
+During Marc's time in the lab, he used fluorescence microscopy to study k-fiber structure and dynamics and the mechanical interaction between the S. pombe spindle and nuclear envelope.
+Outside the lab, I enjoyed playing/watching sports and spending time outdoors.

+Marc successfully defended his PhD in December 2022.
+He then started a position as a postdoctoral researcher in Karen Schindler's group at Rutgers University.